-Provider Portal COB Submission
+Secure Provider Portal COB Submission

-Meridian does not require a copy of the Explanation of Payment (EOP) when COB claims are submitted electronically through your clearinghouse or via the Meridian Secure Provider Portal.
+Meridian does not require a copy of the Explanation of Payment (EOP) when COB claims are submitted electronically through your clearinghouse or via Meridian's secure provider portal.
 When using the secure provider portal, input your COB information directly in the data fields or attach the EOP to the claim.
-The data fields used to populate COB information are outlined on the following page:
+The data fields used to populate COB information are outlined below: